Exhibitor Resources for Engineering Discovery Days

 Department exhibits can be located in the EDD common area or in your department building or lab.

 - EDD common area.
-This years common area is Rainier Vista.
+This years common areas are Rainier Vista, Drumheller Fountain, and the grassy area between MEB and More Hall.
 Power, tents, chairs, and tables are provided.
-To reserve a space in one of these areas, register by March 15.
+To reserve a space in one of these areas, register by March 14.

 - Engineering building or surrounding area.
 If you choose to reserve your own space, you must also make all arrangements, i.e., providing chairs, tables, tents, and power.
 To reserve your own space outside of a building (grassy area, etc.)